Building Reef Resilience Through Invasive Algae Removal and Urchin Biocontrol in Kāne‘ohe Bay

 How successful has it been?

-Since October 2012, the coordinated TNC/DAR crews have removed 250,000 pounds (114,000 kilograms) of invasive algae from 20 acres (8 hectares) of reef.
-The algae are given to local farmers for compost.
+Between October 2012 and August 2013, the coordinated TNC/DAR crews removed 250,000 pounds (114,000 kilograms) of invasive algae from 20 acres (8 hectares) of reef.
+The algae were given to local farmers for compost.
+Research efforts determined that around 2 urchins per square meter are needed to keep the algae in check.
+DAR conducts annual snap-shot surveys on the reefs in Kāne‘ohe Bay to Field monitor urchin density, coral cover, coral recruitment, and algal density and diversity.

 Lessons learned and recommendations